shubhomoydas/computer_graphics/README.md

 Graphics courses are always fun!

-The code depends on Visual C++ and OpenGL.
-The OpenGL dependencies are under 'Opengl' folder.
+The code depends on Eclipse and OpenGL for running on MacOS.
+See ProjectSetup-comments-OSX.txt for linker configuration to support OpenGL.

+For Windows, the OpenGL dependencies are under 'Opengl' folder.

 Here is a sample assignment: https://github.com/shubhomoydas/computer_graphics/blob/master/results/Radiosity.pdf